-Research by Dr. Joseph Garcia, one of the founders of Baby Sign Language, found that a typical baby starting at seven months old needs about two months of repetition and exposure to a sign to start using it.
-If you compare that to walking and talking – two months is really fast.
+Research by Dr. Joseph Garcia, one of the founders of Baby Sign Language, found that a typical baby starting at seven months old needs just two months of solid repetition and exposure to a sign to start using it – a lot faster than walking and talking.
 So keep doing lots of repetition and before you know it you will both be signing up a storm.

 You can of course start even earlier.
 You can even do pre-natal baby sign language if you want!
 Babies whose parents are signing from birth will learn a little quicker, but you do need to be more patient because you will have to sign to them for longer.
 You may be lucky and get an early signer, but should not expect results before seven months.

 There are three times when you can perform the sign: before, during, and after the event you are trying to communicate.
 Try and do all three.
 So if you wanted to teach the baby sign for dog, make the sign as the dog approaches, once the dog comes to your baby, then again as the dog leaves.